dastrobu/argtree/README.md

     }
 try!
 ArgTree(parsers: [help foo]).parse()
 ```
-By using the path, to determine the context of a flag, very generic implementations of a flag are possible.
+By using the path, to determine the context of a flag, very generic implementations are possible.
-The same can be done for options.

 The corresponding parse tree is
 ```